List of Playboy Playmates of 1966: June

 Kelly Burke (born December 31, 1944) is an American model who was Playboy magazine's Playmate of the Month for its June 1966 issue.
 Her centerfold was photographed by William Figge.

 Burke was born in Los Angeles, California.

 According to The Playmate Book, Kelli was pregnant while she was shooting her Playmate centerfold.
 She also was (at the time) the sister-in-law of 1966 Playmate of the Year Allison Parks.

 July

 Tish Howard (born July 4, 1946, in New York City) was Playboy magazine's Playmate of the Month for its July 1966 issue.

 Her centerfold was photographed by William Figge and Ed DeLong.
 She was a finalist for the title of 1967's Playmate of the Year, along with Susan Denberg and the winner, Lisa Baker.

 August

 Susan Denberg (born August 2, 1944, in Bad Polzin, Germany (now Połczyn-Zdrój, Poland)) is the stage name of an Austrian model and actress, born Dietlinde Zechner.
 She was Playboy magazine's Playmate of the Month for its August 1966 issue.

 Her centerfold was photographed by Peter Gowland.
 She also was one of the finalists for the title of 1967's Playmate of the Year along with Tish Howard and the eventual winner, Lisa Baker.
-She was married to Tony Scotti (1965–1968) (divorced).